 Yet at the peak of his popularity in August 2010, HP’s board forced him to resign, alleging that he had an improper relationship with a female contractor at HP which led to irregularities in his personal expense account.

 Hurd didn’t stay unemployed for long.
-Oracle (NASDAQ: ORCL) CEO Larry Ellison, a close personal friend, immediately swooped in and gave him a top position at his company - one of HP’s biggest rivals in the cloud computing and enterprise data storage field.
+Oracle (NYSE: ORCL) CEO Larry Ellison, a close personal friend, immediately swooped in and gave him a top position at his company - one of HP’s biggest rivals in the cloud computing and enterprise data storage field.